DaymaNKinG990/tma-test-framework/test_cases/integration/external_services.md

   - Real HTTP endpoint URL (use httpbin.org or local mock server)
   - Endpoint is accessible
 - **Test Steps**:
-  1. Create MiniAppApi with base URL from fixture or environment variable
+  1. Create `ApiClient` (or use `MiniAppApi` alias) with base URL from fixture or environment variable
      - Default: `http://httpbin.org` (or `http://localhost:8000` for local mock server)
      - Use `MOCK_SERVER_URL` environment variable if available for CI
   2. Call `make_request("/get")` to httpbin.org/get endpoint